TheLarkInn/angular2-template-loader/README.md

 # Requirements:
-* awesome-typescript-loader: _Why?_ Because awesome-typescript-loader has a feature called "useWebpackText" which allows for webpack to serve up chained files from loaders.
+* If you use awesome-typescript-loader set `"useWebpackText": true`: _Why?_ Because this allows for webpack to serve up chained files from loaders.
 Otherwise, there is no way to chain a loader to it.
 * Configure `tsconfig.json`:
 ```
 {